microhq/twitter-srv/README.md

 # Twitter Server

-Twitter server is lets you tweet, it's as simple as that.
+Twitter server lets you tweet, it's as simple as that.

 ## Getting started